 +40 (0)40 89902 314 (P14)

 Samples should be shipped in SPINE pucks.
+Please DO NOT send UNIPUCKs.
+In case of any complication related to availability or use of SPINE pucks please refer to your local contact.
 Your local contact will load them into the sample changer at the start of your beamtime.
 Please also notify the local contact about the identifiers of your pucks (i.e. which position in the sample changer should correspond to which puck) and if the sample information has been uploaded to ISPyB for synchronisation.
 We encourage you to register the sample shipment in ISPyB prior to experiment.

 At the start of your beamtime your local contact will communicate to you the teamviewerID and password to enter into TeamViewer in order to establish the remote connection.